slarwise/batterywall-macos/README.md

 # Batterywall Macos

-Change background depending on the battery level and if charging.
+Change desktop background depending on the battery level and if charging.
 Currently five different images are used depending on the battery level and these are cycled when the battery is charging.
-Animation when the battery is charging:
+The desktop could look like this when the battery is charging:

 ![Preview of battery charging animation](battery-charging.gif)